dimsmol/ojster/readme.md

 * Template blocks can be overriden _(similar to Django templates' blocks, but more rich)_
 * Parametrized template blocks are yet not ready, but planned
 * Any JS constructions allowed _(for, if, etc.)_
-* "Filters" are NOT supported - use JS code instead
+* "Filters" are NOT supported _(use JS code instead)_

 Compilation is very fast because it's dumb simple.
 All JS fragments of template are transferred to final code literally.
 Template blocks are translated into regular methods of compiled JS class.
 These methods capable of appending corresponding content and nothing more.
-So they can be called any number of times at any place of template, overriden in child templates and so on.
+They can be called any number of times at any place of template, overriden in child templates and so on.

 ## Syntax